Watch a short video about Kansas Legal Services.

-Kansas Legal Services, a statewide non-profit corporation, is dedicated to helping low income Kansans meet their basic needs through the provision of essential legal, mediation and employment training services.
+Kansas Legal Services, a statewide non-profit corporation, is devoted to helping low income Kansans meet their basic needs through the provision of important legal and mediation services.

-KLS served more than 25,000 individuals in all 105 counties last year through eleven legal services, two mediation and four employment training offices located across the state.
+KLS served more than 18,500 persons in all 105 counties last year through two mediation offices and eleven legal services offices across the state.

 Brochure on services offered by Kansas Legal Services

-During the 1920's, the American Bar Association acknowledged the need for special assistance to the poor by creating a committee on legal aid.
-State and local bar associations worked over the following decades to promote legal aid societies to provide free legal services to the poor.
+During the 1920s and 30s, the American Bar Association recognized the need for special assistance to the poor by creating a committee on legal aid.
+State and local bar associations worked over the following decades to promote legal aid societies to offer free legal services to the poor.

-Early legal services supporters recognized the pledge of "Equal Justice Under the Law" cannot be realized as long as people with limited resources do not have access to the justice system.
+Early legal services supporters accepted that the pledge of "Equal Justice Under the Law" cannot be realized as long as people with limited resources do not have access to the justice system.

-Through all of these changes in administrative authority and funding, the Kansas legal aid societies continued to provide free legal services to the poor in Kansas.
+Through all of these changes in administrative authority and funding, the Kansas legal aid societies continued to supply free legal services to the poor in Kansas.